nubificus/vaccel-tutorials/lab2/README.md

 In this lab, we will go through the process of writing our own vAccel plugin that implements the `vaccel_noop` that we used in our Hello, World example in [lab1](https://github.com/nubificus/vaccel-tutorials/blob/main/lab1/README.md).

-The purpose of this tutorial is to showcase the rationale of the plugin/backend system and the simplicity of adding a new plugin to vAccel.
+The purpose of this exercise is to showcase the rationale of the plugin/backend system and the simplicity of adding a new plugin to vAccel.

 To implement a vAccel plugin, all we need to do is add the implementation of